 This is an extremely important question.
-The Bible loses all value if it doesn’t accurately represent the original words which were written.
+The Bible loses all value if it doesn’t accurately represent the original words that were written.
 Even if some parts are accurate, how would you know which ones are?
 How dependable would that be?
-That would be as dependable as a car which only started part of the time.
-Or a life-saving medication which worked only sporadically.
+That would be as dependable as a car that only started part of the time, or a life-saving medication that worked only sporadically.

 This last comparison is fitting because the Bible deals with life and death issues—eternal life and death.
 This makes the question about its accuracy not only important but essential.
 It’s essential because the Bible’s message is unique.

 It alone has the wonderful message that eternal life is completely God’s gift to us, that it doesn’t depend one iota on what we do.
 It repeatedly emphasizes that we do absolutely nothing to qualify to live eternally with God.

 This is why the Bible’s accuracy is so important.